 Donatella Versace emulated her own image in the brand’s H&M collaboration, turning models into Donatella lookalikes head-to-toe in Versace’s signature Greek key motif.
-It was the first time a H&M collaboration included home décor.
+It was the first time a H&M collab included home décor.

 The collection embraced colour, patterns and prints, crashing H&M’s website within minutes.
 The re-sale prices were astronomical on the secondary market, with people even paying for garment bags and paper shopping bags on eBay.
 It was so successful, H&M brought it back for a second season.

 Prince performed at the New York launch party, the seal of approval from one of the greatest musicians and style icons of our time.

 Comme des Garçons collection for H&M comes in at number three for us.